Hudson Valley Writers Center

-The Hudson Valley Writer Center is a non-profit literary arts organization in Philipsburg Manor, Sleepy Hollow, NY.
+The Hudson Valley Writer Center is a non-profit literary arts organization in the Philipse Manor neighborhood of Sleepy Hollow, New York.
 It was established on August 5, 1988, by Margo Taft Stever, a Sleepy Hollow poet, with the assistance of the Westchester Council of Arts, and moved into its permanent home at the Philipse Manor Railroad Station in 1996.
 The center hosts over 40 readings/workshops with poets, fiction and non-fiction authors, and playwrights over the course of a year, as well as popular recurring monthly events like Open Mic, Open Write and Submission Sunday.
 They also publish chapbooks annually under its imprint, Slapering Hol Press.

 History

-The Philipse Manor Railroad Station House, built c.
-1910, is in the Tudor Revival Style.
+The Philipse Manor Railroad Station House was built c.
+1910 in the Tudor Revival style.
 The station continued to be in use until 1983 with the Metro-North's acquisition of the adjacent railroad.
 The station house fell into disarray due to its abandonment.

 In 1983, with a grant from the Westchester Art Council (now ArtsWestchester), Margo Taft Stever created the forebear of the Hudson Valley Writers Center, the Sleepy Hollow Poetry Series (SHPS), through a series of readings at the Warner Library in Tarrytown.

 To deal with financial realities, a nonprofit organization, the Hudson Valley Writers Center, was formed on June 28, 1988.
 The board of directors included Donald Stever, Nicholas Robinson, and Patricia Farewell.
 The board took it upon themselves to obtain the abandoned Philipse Manor Railroad Station as a home for the writing center.

 In 1990, Stever founded Slapering Hol, (Old Dutch for Sleepy Hollow), dedicating the press to emerging poets.
 The first chapbook, Voices from the River, gets published in 1990.
 The press also brought many poets to the center for readings, such as Denise Levertov, Billy Collins, Donald Hall, Galway Kinnell, and Rita Dove.
 Slapering Hol only publishes poets who have not published a book or poets who have won the press's yearly chapbook contest.

 The Intermodal Surface Transportation Efficiency Act of 1991 allocated $306,700 to repair and restore the Philpse Manor Station House.
 Also in 1991, the Philipse Manor Railroad Station got placed on the National and State Registers of Historic Places for being architecturally and historically significant as a highly intact example of a Tudor Revival style suburban commuter railroad station.
 The Philipse Manor Railroad Station is still an operating station serving Sleepy Hollow.

 In 1993 the Hudson Valley Writers Center received the Westchester Arts Council Arts Award for Best Arts Organization.